-Get Your Buyer Into a Home with No Money Down
+How to Get Your Buyer in a Home With No Money Down

-Since the mortgage crisis in 2008 and 2009, lenders have become and continue to be much more conservative with their lending practices.
-For those looking to purchase a home, it's a lot harder to get financing, especially for those with low incomes or have little money for a down payment.
+Since the mortgage crisis in 2008 and 2009, lenders have become, and continue to be, much more conservative with their lending practices.
+For those looking to purchase a home, it's a lot harder to get a mortgage, especially for those with low incomes or who have little money for a down payment.

 What the Direct Loan Program Does

-Also known as the Section 502 Direct Loan Program, this program assists low- and very-low-income applicants obtain decent, safe and sanitary housing in eligible rural areas by providing payment assistance to increase an applicant’s repayment ability.
+Also known as the Section 502 Direct Loan Program, this program assists low and very-low-income applicants to obtain decent, safe, and sanitary housing in eligible rural areas by providing payment assistance to increase an applicant’s repayment ability.
 Payment assistance is a type of subsidy that reduces the mortgage payment for a short time.
 The amount of assistance is determined by the adjusted family income.

 A number of factors are considered when determining an applicant’s eligibility for Single Family Direct Home Loans.
 At a minimum, applicants interested in obtaining a direct loan must have an adjusted income that is at or below the applicable low-income limit for the area where they wish to buy a house, and they must demonstrate a willingness and ability to repay debt.
 Applicants must: